NiklasDreyer/Barnacle-Mitochondrial-Genome-Evolution/README.md

 - `results/gene_analysis/` — saturation stats, per-taxon root-to-tip distance tables, diagnostic figures
 - `results/figures/` — publication-ready PNGs

-Best practices & security
-- Do not commit raw sequencing reads to the repository.
-Store large data in institutional storage or object storage (S3) and reference paths in `config.yaml`.
-- Keep one SSH key per machine and remove unused keys from GitHub (Settings → SSH and GPG keys).
-- Use branch protection rules on `main` if you want a PR-based workflow for collaborators.
-- Version control any changes to `config.yaml` that reflect analysis runs; keep sensitive credentials out of the repo.

 Contributing
 - Use branches for features/bugfixes.
 Example:
   ```